-To ensure that persons or entities within our emergency planning zones (EPZs) have information about NRMs emergency response program and plans and how they will be impacted or effected in the event of an emergency.
+To ensure that all persons or entities (indigenous peoples, communities, municipalities, or other stakeholders) within our emergency planning zones (EPZs) have information about NRMs emergency response program and plans and how they will be impacted or effected in the event of an emergency.

-NRM is required to share information with persons or entities in our Emergency or Hazard Planning Zones (EPZs).
+NRM is required to share information with persons or entities (indigenous peoples, communities, municipalities, or other stakeholders) in our Emergency or Hazard Planning Zones (EPZs).